oneeve8/kobble-data/content/videonarrativehowto.md

 First I’ll show you how to drag and drop links from the internet into a Kobble As well as how to use multi tasking productivity features on the iPad as they relate to using Kobble.

+The iPad has multitasking features that will help you increase your productivity.

 You will learn how to create a:
 GitHub Repo